aosasona/gnew/README.md

 # Gnew Language

-Gnew language is an experimental interpreted language written in Golang
+Gnew language is an interpreted language written in Go based on Thornsten Ball's book (Writing an interpreter in Go)